PiranhaCMS/piranha.core/README.md

 # Welcome to Piranha.Core

-This is a **complete rewrite** of Piranha CMS for `NetStandard` & `.NET 4.61`.
+This is a **complete rewrite** of Piranha CMS for `NetStandard 1.4`.
 The goal of this rewrite is to create a version capable of targeting multiple platforms & frameworks with minimal depenencies, but still provide a flexible & high performance CMS library.

-At the moment Piranha is compiled for `NetStandard 1.4` & `.NET 4.6.1` and uses the following packages:
+Piranha uses the following awesome packages:

 * AutoMapper `5.2.0`
 * Dapper `1.50.2`